Honest price ranges in Delhi (2026)

 4. Restaurants, cafés and food businesses

-Fair price: ₹1,500-2,500 with FSSAI-acceptable service certificate.
+Fair price: ₹1,500-2,500 with FSSAI-acceptable cleaning documentation.

 5. Industrial reservoirs (Okhla)